Last year I made these Mini Mason Jar Apple Pies for Thanksgiving and they are my favorite yet! Check out my simple recipe and free pie printable.

 - Combine sugar, flour and cinnamon.
 Cut in butter.
 Add in oats and stir to combine.

 Top each jar with crumb topping.
 Place jars on a baking sheet and bake at 375 degrees for 40-45 minutes.
 Remove from oven and cool.
-Can we stored at room temperature for up to 2 days.
+When the pies cool, the filling will settle.
+Can be stored at room temperature for up to 2 days.
 Or cover and refrigerate for up to 5 days.